theGh0stfaceKiller/InfluenceOps_RTV_VM/README.md

 Pretexting is one of the most underestimated yet effective tools in modern adversarial tradecraft.
 In this interactive two-hour workshop, we explore how pretexts are constructed, delivered, and adapted in real-world engagements.
 Participants will learn how to transform raw OSINT into tailored psychological operations that influence targets across physical, digital, and voice-based attack surfaces.

-This GitHub repository serves as your central hub for workshop materials, templates, reference content, and tooling.
-All resources are curated to support both learning and real-world application.

 ---

 ## What You’ll Learn